AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 import TARGET_PATH
 ```

-- :warning: CAUTION: This command overwrites existing contacts and remove all notes.
+- :warning: WARNING: This command overwrites existing contacts and remove all notes.
 - Only import .json files exported using the `export` command.
 - Ensure that there are no special characters (E.g. `*!<>`) or spaces in the `TARGET_PATH`.